isle-project/isle-editor/docusaurus/website/docs/tutorials/classroom-use.md

 ![Answers Progress](/img/answers_progress.png)

+For feedback buttons, red and green bars indicate the proportion of students who have indicated that they have understood the question or are confused.

 Tracking progress on all questions at once can be done with the **Instructor Panel**.
 To access the instructor panel, click the orange arrow on the right of the screen.

 ![Panel](/gifs/instructor_panel.gif)